Costa Favolosa Cruise Review

 Photo Department

 The photo department on board the Costa Favolosa was pretty much the same as any other Costa ship.
 They had the same backdrops and props around the ship that we have seen many times.
-The photo gallery is located on Deck 4 mid-ship, and it is pretty big.
+The photo gallery is located on Deck 4 mid-ship and is pretty big.
 They offered the same photo packages on all the other ships — the My Shades and My Moments — and were as confusing as they were on previous sailings.

-We became friendly with a couple of photographers on board.
-One was Marta, who was with us in Marrakech.
-She was nice, and we had many conversations with her.
-She loved to take pictures of Rick in his funny cruise shoes!
-The other was Ghillian, who was funny, and we loved to take goofy photos with him.
+The other was Ghillian, who was funny; we loved taking goofy photos with him.
 The other photographers on board were cordial as well.
 We took many photos, but in the end, we did not buy any because the price was high, and we thought it was not worth it.
 They wanted 75 euros for three digital photos.

 The Costa Club